News and Updates

 By Plane to Graz

-International non-stop flight destinations from/to Graz are limited (being Amsterdam and Istanbul notable exceptions), but there are plenty of convenient one-stop flights via Frankfurt, Munich, or Vienna operated by Lufthansa and/or Austrian Airlines.
+International non-stop flight destinations from/to Graz are limited (being Amsterdam and Istanbul notable exceptions), but there are plenty of convenient one-stop flights via Frankfurt, Munich, Düsseldorf, Zürich and Vienna operated by Lufthansa, Swiss, and Austrian Airlines.

 Once landed, you can reach Graz in 20-30 minutes using public transportation.